amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/Tableau Book of Calculations/Interactivity.md

-1- Interactivity by Using Set Actions instead of using the Filters:
+1- Interactivity (Proportional Brushing ) Using Set Actions instead of using the Filters:

 This dashboard features Proportional Brushing of a State's Sales (Clicked on through a map) Vs all Others % of Sales broken by Sub-Category